dotnet/docs-maui/docs/fundamentals/single-project.md

 :::image type="content" source="media/single-project/platform-folders.png" alt-text="Platform folders screenshot.":::

-The folders for each target platform contain platform-specific code that starts the app on each platform, plus any additional platform code you add:
+The folders for each platform contain platform-specific resources, and code and that starts the app on each platform:

 :::image type="content" source="media/single-project/platform-code.png" alt-text="Platform-specific code screenshot.":::

 At build time, the build system only includes the code from each folder when building for that specific platform.
-For example, when you build for Android the files in the _Platforms_ > _Android_ folder will be built into the app package, but the files in the other _Platforms_ folders won't be.
-This approach uses a feature called multi-targeting to target multiple platforms from a single project.
+For example, when you build for Android the files in the _Platforms\Android_ folder will be built into the app package, but the files in the other _Platforms_ folders won't be.
+This approach uses multi-targeting to target multiple platforms from a single project.
 Multi-targeting can be combined with partial classes and partial methods to invoke native platform functionality from cross-platform code.
-For more information, see [Invoke platform code](~/platform-integration/invoke-platform-code.md)
+For more information, see [Invoke platform code](~/platform-integration/invoke-platform-code.md).

 In addition to this default multi-targeting approach, .NET MAUI apps can also be multi-targeted based on your own filename and folder criteria.
 This enables you to structure your .NET MAUI app project so that you don't have to place your platform code into sub-folders of the _Platforms_ folder.
 For more information, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).